alperenec/weather-app-project/README.md

-﻿Weather app project
-A clone project from GreatStack youtube channel
+﻿Weather app project- A clone project from GreatStack youtube channel